gabrielrezzonico/dogsandcats/capstone_proposal.md

 The dataset to be used contains 25,000 images of dogs and cats and can be obtained in the Kaggle's Competition site: https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data, for this capstone only a subset of the data is going to be used.

-This capstone also use the "weigths" (knowledge) of the pretrained models on the ImageNet dataset, these weights files are listed below:
+This capstone also use the "weights" (knowledge) of the pretrained models on the ImageNet dataset, these weights files are listed below:

 * VGG: https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg16_weights_tf_dim_ordering_tf_kernels_notop.h5
 * Resnet50: https://github.com/fchollet/deep-learning-models/releases/download/v0.2/resnet50_weights_tf_dim_ordering_tf_kernels_notop.h5